 San Sebastian, Spain is a popular resort town on the Bay of Biscay in Spain’s mountainous Basque Country.
-There are lots of things to do in San Sebastian and so many reasons why someone should take a holiday there or visit for a day.
+There’s lots of things to do in San Sebastian.

 Getting to San Sebastian

-If you are flying from the UK then you would have to fly to Biarritz, which is across the border in France.
-This is the nearest airport to San Sebastian and airlines such as EasyJet, and Ryanair provide flights.
-If you don’t want to travel by air to San Sebastian then you can take a ferry from Portsmouth to Bilbao, and then take a bus or train to reach your destination.
+For those flying from the UK, they will need to fly to Biarritz, which is across the border in France.
+Biarritz is the nearest airport to San Sebastian.
+For those people who don’t want to travel by air they can take a ferry from Portsmouth to Bilbao, and then take a bus or train to reach your destination.

 There is no shortage of what to do in San Sebastian, below is just some of the things to do in San Sebastian.